pauli2406/iptv_player/README.md

 ## License :page_with_curl:

-This project is licensed under the terms of the MIT license.
+This project is licensed under the MIT license.